burnedpopcorn/PT-Scoutdigo-1.2-Src/README.md

 # Pizza Tower Scoutdigo 1.2 Source Code
 A re-upload of the Scoutdigo Mod's Source Code (v1.2)

+## UPDATE: Scoutdigo v1.2.3CE's Source Code has been found, Download in Releases
+> GameMaker Version for this recent one is ```2023.11.1.129```
+>
+> also, this might be the same source code, idk

 ## Downloads
 Downloads will be in the Releases Tab